SilvioMJZ/SilvioMJZ_DataSciPortfolio/shiny_app/README.md

 # Shiny App: Violence and Organized Crime in Mexico

 This directory contains an R Shiny app that provides graphical tools to understand the crisis of violence related to organized crime in Mexico over the past two decades.
-This is a data visualization project created by Héctor Santiago Bautista Aniceto and Silvio Mauricio Jurado Zenteno, students at El Colegio de México, for academic and scientific dissemination purposes.
+This is a data visualization project created by Silvio Mauricio Jurado Zenteno, student at El Colegio de México, for academic and scientific dissemination purposes.

 ## Project Description